 Principle 10: The Board should present a balanced and understandable assessment of the company’s performance, position and prospects.

-The Board is committed to providing Unitholders of RHT with a balanced and understandable assessment of RHT’s performance, position and prospects.
-The financial results of RHT and any other material price sensitive information are disseminated via SGXNET, published on the website of RHT, and also presented during investor meetings and quarterly conference calls with investors.
+The Board is committed towards providing Unitholders of RHT with a balanced and understandable assessment of RHT’s performance, position and prospects.
+The financial results of RHT and any other material price sensitive information are disseminated via SGXNET, published on RHT’s website and also presented during investor meetings and quarterly conference calls with investors.

-As mentioned under Principle 6 on Access to Information, the Board is provided with a monthly report on RHT, which summarises the key financial performance of RHT against that forecasted, as well as the business environment and pertinent operations of RHT.
-Where there are material differences from month to month, explanations are provided to the Board.
+As mentioned under Principle 6 on Access to Information, the Board is provided with a monthly report which summarises the key financial performance of RHT against forecasted figures, as well as the business environment and pertinent operations of RHT.
+Where there are material variances from month to month, reasons for the variances are provided to the Board.
 The Board has also approved an internal Compliance Manual which compiles the relevant rules and regulations applicable to both RHT and RHT TM.
 This Compliance Manual serves to assist management in meeting the regulatory requirements.